streamnative/examples/cloud/java/README.md

 # Overview

-Produce messages to and consume messages from a Apache Pulsar cluster using the Java Producer and Consumer API.
+This document describes how to produce messages to and consume messages from a Apache Pulsar cluster using the Java Producer and Consumer API.

 # Prerequisites